saoirse-defi/milestone2-vanilla/README.md

 #### Difficulty

-The customisable difficulty variable is linked to the enemy speed.
+At the start screen, a difficutly slider is provided to allow for some user customisation.
+The difficulty variable is linked to the enemy speed.
 The user has the ability to choose and enemy speed of between 1 & 10.

 ### Project Goals

-My main goal for this Code Institute milstone project was to emmulate Geometery Wars 2: Pacifism within the browser.
+My main goal for this Code Institute milstone project was to authenically emmulate a game from my childhood (Geometery Wars 2: Pacifism) within the browser.

-Another goal of mine was to successfully capture the original gameplay feeling.
+Another goal of mine was to successfully capture the gameplay feeling from the original.

 ### User stories

+1. As a user of this web application I want:

+    - A statifying gameloop that get me to keep coming back to beat a highscore.
+    - Sound effects to let me know when important game events take place.
+    - Sound design that doesn't get boring to listen to over time.
+    - Consistent Framerate.
+    - The ability to change the difficulty if needed.

+2. As a games platform looking to add this application to their library I would want:

+    - A great gameloop that will keep our users hooked.
+    - Sound design that doesn't get boring/annoying to the user over time.
+    - Sprite designs that capture the user's imagination and generate an emotional response.

 ### Design Choices

 #### Physics Engine Choices

+Originally I had chosen to create this application using the PixiJS library but after seeking advice from my mentor, he stated that using vanilla Javascript would be a better as a learning excercise.

 #### User Input Choices